Corporate Governance Guidelines

 Independence of the Board

-The Board shall comprise a majority of directors who are not “interested persons” of the Company as defined in Section 2(a)(19) of the 1940 Act and who, in the business judgment of the Board, qualify as independent directors (“Independent Directors”) under the listing standards of the NASDAQ Stock Market LLC (“Nasdaq”) and these Corporate Governance Guidelines.
+The Board shall comprise a majority of directors who are not “interested persons” of the Company as defined in Section 2(a)(19) of the 1940 Act and who, in the business judgment of the Board, qualify as independent directors (“Independent Directors”) under these Corporate Governance Guidelines.

-Each director’s relationships with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) shall be reviewed annually, and only those directors (i) who in the opinion of the Board have no relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and (ii) who otherwise meet the requirements of the 1940 Act and the applicable listing standards will be considered Independent Directors.
+Each director’s relationships with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) shall be reviewed annually, and only those directors (i) who in the opinion of the Board have no relationship which would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and (ii) who otherwise meet the requirements of the 1940 Act will be considered Independent Directors.

 Director Resignation Upon Retirement or Change in Principal Occupation, Employer, or Principal Business Affiliation